rizwan-io/SQL-Mastery/04-Inserting-Updating-Deleting-Data/README.md

     3. AI - Auto Increment

 ### Inserting a Single Row
+DEFAULT is passed while passing a key because our key has auto increment on.
+So MySQL is responsible for generating a value for it.
 ```
 INSERT INTO customers
 VALUES (DEFAULT, 'John', 'Smith', '1999-09-09', DEFAULT, 'address', 'city', 'CA', DEFAULT)

-Order of the mentioned column does not matter
+Order of the column does not matter
 INSERT INTO customers (first_name, last_name, birth_date, address, city, state)
 VALUES ('John', 'Smith', '1999-09-09', 'address', 'city', 'CA')
 ```